timatom/Preasymptotics/README.md

 # Preasymptotics
-This repository is Just a quick and dirty sandbox where I explore the preasymptotics in data using either Python, Julia, or R.
+This repository contains code I've used to explore preasymptotics in data.